 Whatever the goal may be it’s important that they are clear and achievable.

 Next, create one, two, fifteen hypotheses to test out in order to determine which one is the most statistically significant.
-Keep in mind substantial results take some time so don’t expect a clear answer in just a couple days it should be measured over the course at least a couple months.
-By trying out multiple hypotheses it will be easier to scale each idea to determine which one is the most successful.
+Keep in mind, substantial results take some time so don’t expect a clear answer in just a couple days rather it should be measured over the course at least a couple months.
+By trying out multiple hypotheses it will be easier to scale each idea in order to determine which one is the most successful.

 Here are 5 fantastic growth hacking examples...